Seniors with Epilepsy

 Seizure disorders (epilepsy) can affect anyone, at any age, anytime.
 The nature, causes, types of seizures, and diagnosis and treatment of epilepsy in older people can be different from what they are in younger people.
 Many older people go undiagnosed and untreated as a result.

 A landmark national cost of epilepsy survey conducted by the Epilepsy Foundation found that 550,000 people in the U.S. aged 65 and above have epilepsy.
-The disorder is the third most common neurological disorder affecting the elderly after dementia and stroke.
+Epilepsy is the third most common neurological disorder affecting the elderly after dementia and stroke.

 Between 45,000 and 50,000 new cases occur in people aged 60 and above each year.
 The incidence in people 65 and above exceeds that of any other age group including children.